aladinyo/react-form-ui/README.md

 ## Firebase configuration and deployment
 While working with the app make sure that you use your own firebase configuration.

 In the index.js modify the firebaseConfig object.

-Also if you want to deploy the app with firebase initialize your app with your account
+Also if you want to deploy the app with firebase initialize the app with your google firebase account.

 ## Contact me or hire me
 email: bounekeur@gmail.com